The Most Beautiful Girl in the World (2018 film): Synopsis

 The story is about a girl, Roxy, who moves to a new school.
 Here she makes friends with Cyril who is an outcast throughout school, he starts to fall in love with her but is too afraid to mention it so he expresses his feelings through Rick.

 Music

-Cyril writes music to Roxy throughout the movie and some of these have gained popularity, such as the song 'Immer wehn wir uns sehn' meaning 'Whenever we see each other' which was written with song artist Lea.
+Cyril writes music to Roxy throughout the movie and some of these have gained popularity, such as the song 'Immer wenn wir uns sehn' meaning 'Whenever we see each other' which was written with song artist Lea.
 The song managed to make it into the German single charts.